 Here you need to enter the ticket key.
 This means the key specified will be immediately synchronized on the Salesforce instance.
 With this, you can start synchronizing Zendesk tickets or Salesforce entities right away.

 You can also create triggers for synchronization such that when the condition is met, tickets or entities are automatically synchronized with the other side.
-If there are already a number of tickets or entities you want to synchronize, you can perform a “Bulk Connect” on them.
-If you want to sync individual tickets you can use the connect operation instead.
+If there are already several tickets or entities you want to synchronize, you can perform a “Bulk Connect” on them.
+If you want to sync individual tickets, you can use the Connect operation instead.

 Note: The connect operation is currently available only on Zendesk.